 Fortunately, there are lots of products for conditioning and styling curly hair that are sulfate free and silicone free.

-THERE’S NO WAY I CAN WASH MY HAIR WITH CONDITIONER…IT’S TOO GREASY!
+THERE IS NO WAY I CAN WASH MY HAIR WITH CONDITIONER!
+IT'S TOO GREASY!

-Why are your glands making too much oil?
-Once again, the answer lies in sulfates.
+The reason that many curly haired people believe that they must wash their hair with shampoo everyday is that their scalps are crying out for help.
 When your hair is completely stripped of its natural oils by sulfates each and every day, your scalp goes into hyperactive mode.
-Your cells flip on a switch that says “Help!
-The hair has no oil!” and your glands dutifully respond, producing gobs of oil trying to compensate.
-Your glands don’t realize that all of that extra oil they put so much effort into making is just going to be stripped again anyway the next time you wash.
+Your cells flip on a switch that says, "Help!
+The scalp has no oil!" and your glands dutifully respond, producing gobs of oil to compensate.
+Your glands don't realize that all of the extra oil they put so much effort into making is just going to be stripped again anyway the next time you shampoo.

 HOW DO YOU START CG?